DhruvMiyani/GoogleCloudRun_aitinkerersNYC2025/README.md

 ## 🎯 Project Overview

 This project creates AI personas based on popular podcast hosts (Joe Rogan and Lex Fridman) using real fine-tuned language models.
 Each persona is trained on authentic podcast transcripts using LoRA (Low-Rank Adaptation) fine-tuning and deployed as production-ready APIs on Google Cloud Run.
+Additionally, we deployed a general-purpose Gemma-1B model for comparison and general knowledge tasks.

 ## 🚀 Live APIs